-- Every musher have to know these rules.
+- Every musher have to get familiar with these rules.

-- All dogs have to be micro chipped and vaccinated, age limit 18 month, all breeds allowed.
+- All dogs have to be micro chipped and vaccinated (info), age limit 18 months, all breeds allowed.

-- Mushers have to be insured with sled dog association license.
+- Mushers have to be insured with sled dog associations license.

 - Dogs on the starting line minimum 8 dogs and maximum 16 dogs.

-- Musher must deliver at the registration office a list of the dogs with names and micro chip numbers to the registrations office.
+- Musher must provide a list of dogs with names and micro chip numbers to the registrations office.

-- Before the race is mushers meeting and it’s mandatory for every musher.
-If unexpected reasons musher has been delayed for mushers meeting, race marshal can evade this rule and musher is obliged to find out the required information before start.
+- Before the race start there is organized a mushers meeting and it is mandatory for every musher.
+If for unexpected reasons musher has been delayed from mushers meeting, race marshal can evade this rule and musher is obliged to find out the required information before starting in the race.

-- Ski poles is allowed in every class.
+- Ski poles are allowed in every class.

-- Start is two minute interval, time adjustment is in Kuukkelilampi -checkpoint.
+- Start is one minute interval, time adjustment is in Kartano -checkpoint.

-- Unrepairable sled is possible to change during the race, race marshall have to give the permission for making change.
+- Unrepairable sled is possible to change during the race, race marshall have to give the permission for changing the sled.

-- Limping dogs in the team is not allowed when arriving to the checkpoints.
+- There must not be limping dogs in the team when arriving to the checkpoints.

-- the veterinarian and vet-corresponding person is allowed to check a dog/team at any point of the race if there is any reason to suspect that the dog/team is not able to continue the race.
+- The veterinarian and vet-corresponding person are allowed to check a dog/team at any point of the race if there is any reason to suspect that the dog/team is not able to continue the race.
 Head veterinarian together with race marshal is allowed to order to take the dog off the team / disqualify the team if the team is not able to continue the race.
-Veterinarian can also instruct how to procede with the team, that musher is allowed to continue the race.
+Veterinarian can also instruct how to proceed with the team, to allow musher to continue the race.

 - Race has five checkpoints.

-- mandatory layover total 9hours + time adjustment.
+- Mandatory layover total 10 hours + time adjustment.

-- Musher have to check in all checkpoints.
+- Mushers have to check in at all checkpoints.

-- Kuukkelilampi, Nellim 1 and Nellim 2 are manned checkpoints.
-Roiro and Veskoniemi are hospitality -stops.
+- Kartano, Nellim 1 and Nellim 2 are manned checkpoints.
+Roiro and Kerttujärvi are hospitality -stops.

 - Dog who is in the sled bag is part of the team unless musher wants to drop the dog out of the team.

-- Depot -sacks are in use Kuukkelilampi, Nellim 1 and Nellim 2 -checkpoints.
+- Depot -sacks are in use Kartano, Nellim 1 and Nellim 2 -checkpoints.
 Musher is responsible transportation of depot -sacks to checkpoints and away from the checkpoints.

-- Handlers are allowed to checkpoints Kuukkelilampi, Nellim 1 and Nellim 2.
+- Handlers are allowed in checkpoints Kartano, Nellim 1 and Nellim 2.
 Handlers can help the team to resting place but it’s not allowed to help the musher to take care of the dogs.

 - All maintenance, care and feeding of dogs will be done only by that team’s musher.

-- Dogs can be dropped of at checkpoints Kuukkelilampi, Nellim 1, Nellim 2 and Veskoniemi.
+- Dogs can be dropped off at checkpoints Kartano, Nellim 1, Nellim 2 and Kerttujärvi.
 Race officials must be notified immediately of the dogs that are dropped from the team.
 It’s not possible to drop the dogs in Roiro -hospitality stop.

 - A handler can take care of dropped dogs.
-Place where to pick up dropped dogs will be inform to the handlers.
+Place where to pick up dropped dogs will be informed to the handlers.

-- checkpoints have lean-to or similar shelter where mushers can rest.
-Mushers is responsible for their own sleeping bag.
+- Checkpoints have shelter where mushers can rest.
+Mushers are responsible to bring their own sleeping bag.

-- Scratching must be happened in to the checkpoint.
+- Scratching must be happening to the checkpoint.